mattfoster/mattfoster.github.com/_posts/2009-1-21-matlab-interpolation-toolkit.markdown

 ---
 title: MATLAB Interpolation Toolkit
-layout: post
 categories:
 - matlab
- - phd
+- interpolation
- - software
+- toolkit
+layout: post
 ---

 During the course of my PhD, I've spent quite a lot of time examining methods of interpolating scattered data.
 By *scattered*, I mean something that looks like this: